aidanscannell/academic-kickstart/content/project/approximate-inference/index.md

 p(\mathbf{Y}) = \int p(\mathbf{Y}, \mathbf{\theta}) d\theta.
 \end{equation}

-Sometimes this integral is intractable (computationally or analytically) so we cannot exploit conjugacy to avoid it's calculation.
+Sometimes this integral is intractable (computationally or analytically) so we cannot exploit conjugacy to avoid its calculation.
 For this reason we have to make approximations to this integral.

 ## Image Restoration
 This can be demonstrated through image restoration, the process of cleaning up images that have been corrupted by noise.
 Image restoration of binary images.

 ### The Model
 Our task here is to build a model of images, in specific of binary or black-and-white images.
 Images are normally represented as a grid of pixels $y_i$ however the images we observe are noisy and rather will be a realisation of an underlying latent pixel representation $x_i$.
 Lets say that white is encoded by $x_i = 1$ and black with $x_i = −1$ and that the grey-scale values that we observed $y_i \in (0, 1)$.
-We will write our likelihood on this form,
+Our likelihood takes the form,

 \begin{equation}
 p(\mathbf{y} \mid \mathbf{x}) = \frac{1}{Z_1} \prod\_{i=1}^N e^{L_i(x_i)}